HinohArata/OTA/flashing_guides.md

 7) Enter Format data menu and click Format data then type yes and swipe
 8) Reboot your phone

+## 📝 Notes
+If you want to use Disable Encryption, use [this](https://t.me/ArataXDummy/36167).
+Then flash it after formatting your data

 ### GOOD LUCK :)